Raj-Purohith-Arjun/folio-takehome-raj/README.md

 # Folio Take-Home — Document Sharing Application

 Folio is a small PHP + SQLite document-sharing app for staff-managed documents and recipient share links.
-This branch turns the original starter app into a more complete product slice for the take-home assignment: scheduled publishing, easier sharing, human-readable share links, a simple migration path, tests, and an AI-assisted drafting workflow that still works without paid API quota.
+This branch turns the original starter app into a more complete product slice : scheduled publishing, easier sharing, human-readable share links, a simple migration path, tests, and an AI-assisted drafting workflow

 ## What was asked - The Task